 - A Swimmer-The swimmer (or the swimmer's coach) is responsible for notifying the referee, prior to the competition, of any disability of the swimmer and of the requested modification.
-The swimmer/coach shall provide any assistant(s) or equipment (tappers, deck mats, etc.) if required. - B Referee-The referee's responsibilities include: - (1) Determining if the requested modifications are appropriate and can be met. - (2) Instructing the starter and stroke and turn officials as to the accommodations to be made for that swimmer. - (3) Modifications-Aids to buoyancy or speed are not allowed (see articles 102.12.1E and 102.13.9).
-Some of the modifications that the referee may make to accommodate the swimmer with a disability are: - (a) A change in starting position. - (b) Reassignment of lanes within a heat (e.g., exchanging lanes two and seven). - (c) Allowing the swimmer to have a personal assistant(s). - Other allowable modifications are further described in this section under the type of disability.
+The swimmer/coach shall provide any assistant(s) or equipment (tappers, deck mats, etc.) if required. - B Referee-The referee's responsibilities include: - (1) Determining if the requested modifications are appropriate and can be met. - (2) Instructing the starter and stroke and turn officials as to the accommodations to be made for that swimmer. - (3) Modifications-Aids to speed, pace, buoyancy, or endurance are not permitted (see articles 102.12.1E and 102.13.10).
+Some of the modifications that the referee may make to accommodate the swimmer with a disability are:

+(a) A change in starting position.

+(b) Reassignment of lanes within a heat (e.g., exchanging lanes two and seven).

+(c) Allowing the swimmer to have a personal assistant(s).

+Other allowable modifications are further described in this section under the type of disability.

-107.2 Blind and Visually Impaired
+107.2.2 Blind and Visually Impaired